leukemia-kispi/HiChIP-Analysis/GeneralSetup.md

 ## Setup of directory architecture and DovetailHiChIP and MACS2 conda environments

-With conda installed we are ready to setup the directory architecture we will use for our analsysis.
-In addition we create conda environments where our software will be installed.
-This is needed because dependecies required may need to be of a certain versions for the tools to work without conflicts.
+With Conda installed, we are now ready to set up the directory structure for our analysis.
+Additionally, we will create Conda environments where the required software will be installed.
+This step is important because different tools may require specific versions of their dependencies in order to function properly without conflicts.

-Clone source code of this repository into selected directory.
+Clone the source code of the HiChIP-Analysis repository into a selected directory.

 ```
 cd /home/ubuntu/